 Now let’s speak about what assets we are going to trade on the market which Forex brokers offer us to enter.

 Formally, a CFD is a “contract for difference” is an agreement between two parties about transferring the asset cost difference to each other at the transaction’s start or end.

 I try to simplify all terms as much as possible.
 It is enough to know that CFD is a financial instrument that allows betting on a basic asset’s price growth or fall.

 Thus, a broker has an opportunity to create CFD for any asset whose price is interesting to speculate with.

 This is neither good nor bad.

 Unfortunately, such a system is not used only by forex brokers.
-Alas, some companies that provide clients with the access to the exchange sometimes can be seen to “overlap” customers’ trades with their own money while opening opposite positions on the exchange.
+Some companies that provide clients with access to the exchange sometimes can be seen to “overlap” customers’ trades with their own money while opening opposite positions on the exchange.
 Thus, when a novice trader loses money, a broker can assign it.

 Today, the most popular are CFDs for the following assets types:

 These pairs include the three “majors,” which are the most commonly traded: EUR/USD, GBP/USD, USD/JPY.
 Each currency pair quotation is the rate of one of the world currencies (euro, pound, and yen) to the dollar rate.
 We’ll discuss the quotations in detail in the next lesson.
 There are several dozen other currency pairs in addition to three main ones which can be divided into 2 types: dollar-linked (for example, USD/CAD or USD/CHF), as well as those not pegged to the dollar (for example, EUR/CAD).

 Brent and WTI oil are the most popular here.
 A contract for natural gas is a bit less popular among traders, although the interest quickly returns at moments of interesting macroeconomic events associated with this asset.